inf112-v19/LwjglApplicationConfiguration/Deliverables/Oblig4.md

 Everyone has helped to choose new tasks to be distributed, and this has worked well.
 - The group dynamics has so far been great.
 We have different kinds of expertise, which enables us to do certain tasks better.
 - The communication in our group has been great.
 We show up at meetings and help each other when we have issues.
+- Reports from meetings since the previous delivery are added to the folder Meeting Reports in Deliverables.

 ## Part 2: Requirements